 Elective surgery is the surgical treatment of a condition that a doctor does not consider as requiring immediate treatment.

-Electronic claiming allows you to claim on-the-spot for extras services using your Queensland Country Health Fund Membership Card and the HICAPS and CSC HealthPoint systems.
+Electronic claiming allows you to claim on-the-spot for extras services using your Queensland Country Health Fund Membership Card and the HICAPS and HealthPoint systems.
 Your benefit will be deducted immediately from your service fee, and you’ll only have to pay any additional out-of-pocket expenses, if there are any.

 Dental services including root canal therapy and root fillings.